SimonBurmer/TUM-TechChallenge/README.md

 streamlit run Dashboard.py
 ```

-### Try out the AI experience
+### Try out the AI experience 🛰🤖

 ```
 # 1. add your OpenAI API key in the API_Key.py file
 # 2. run the app
-# 3. Open the "AI Test Case" in the retriever or upload your own case and open it
+# 3. Open the "AI Test Case" in the retriever or upload your own case and open it to see the AI Summary
+# 4. Open one of the documents of your uploaded case or of the "AI Test Case" to see the per file evaluations

 streamlit run Dashboard.py